tyron40/Logonova-ai/SETUP_GUIDE.md

 **Logo generation slow?**
 - OpenAI's DALL-E 3 can take 10-30 seconds per image
 - Using HD quality for best results

+**"OpenAI API key not configured on server" error?**
+- Make sure OPENAI_API_KEY is set in your .env file
+- Verify it starts with `sk-`

 ## Support